aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/getting-started/product-features/_index.md

 - Reading highly blurred or noised images
 - Specifying image areas to scan barcodes
 - Predefining target barcode types
-- Managing recognition engine variables to reach the best trade-off between reading speed and quality (both manually and through embedded presets).
-For example, the following cases can be allowed for recognition: color barcodes on color background, dashed industrial Datamatrix barcodes, decreased images, damaged barcodes with incorrect text, damaged QR/MicroQR barcodes, and others
 - Detecting and then reading all barcodes presented in the scanned region
 - Reading barcodes of different 1D symbologies from a single scanned region
 - Defining the angle and region information for all barcodes recognized in an image (using points, quadrangle, or rectangle to specify a bounding barcode region)
 - Performing checksum validation for 1D and postal barcodes
-- Increasing the barcode detection speed through multi-threading
-- Scanning from multi-page TIFF through System.Drawing

 ## **Barcode Generation**
 - Generating barcode labels according to required settings